open-contracting-extensions/ocds_bid_extension/README.md

 ## Schema

-The `bids/details` array is used to provide one or more `Bid` objects, each representing a unique bid received.
+The `bids.details` array is used to provide one or more `Bid` objects, each representing a unique bid received.

-The `bids/statistics` array is used to represent key statistical information about the number of bids and bidders.
+The `bids.statistics` array is used to represent key statistical information about the number of bids and bidders.
 Each entry in the array is a `BidsStatistic` object containing at least:

 * An identifier
 * A measure, from the `bidStatistics.csv` codelist